Yahweasel/libav.js/README.md

 The `mkreaderdev` function creates a reader device, which simply acts as a pipe.
 That device can be used as a file for reading.

-Initializing a demuxer is particularly troublesome, so requires a bit of a dance, including a step of `ff_nothing` (a function that does nothing, but is implemented in C, so that C's own synchrony is flushed).
-See `tests/test-demuxing-device.js` for an example of its use.
+Initializing a demuxer is particularly troublesome: you must start initializing and save the promise aside, then so long as something is waiting on the device, feed it data.
+See `tests/test-demuxing-device.js` for an example.

 Output through writer devices is also possible.
 See `tests/test-muxing-device.js` for an example.